kiwicopple/paul.copplest.one/docs/knowledge/people/lee-kuan-yew.md

 # Lee Kuan Yew

 ::: warning
 Disclaimer: I don't condone or condemn any political positions in this article.
-I am interested only in a person's mindset, especially when it diverges from my own and I have something to learn from it.
+I am interested in a person's mindset, especially when it diverges from my own.
 :::

 ### On assets vs subsidies